 I’m a 1st year PhD student at the University of Toronto supervised by Prof. Gennady Pekhimenko.
-I completed Masters in Computer Science from University of British Columbia under the supervision of Prof. Alexandra Fedorova and Prof. Ivan Beschastnikh.
+Before that, I completed Masters in Computer Science from University of British Columbia under the supervision of Prof. Alexandra Fedorova and Prof. Ivan Beschastnikh.
 I primarily work on systems research for machine learning and distributed/parallel computing.

 My recent research projects include optimizing distributed machine learning and performance analysis of deep learning training workloads.
 I also have experience working on instruction prefetching optimizations for multi-core machines and virtual machines.
 Before returning to academia, I was working as a software engineer for 5 years in various companies in India.

 - Oct 2019: Extended abstract accepted at SOSP SRC 2019.